Ambrose Fernando: Government posts

 He wrote many articles on his recommendations for the welfare of the fishing community.
 One such article titled "Problems Facing the Fishermen of the Beche-De-Mer Industry" was published by Central Marine Fisheries Research Institute.

 Business

 Fernando later started a dry fish export business in Tuticorin and developed an interest in fisheries.
-He was invited by the central and state governments to join various fish industry meetings, based on his suggestions to develop fisheries as well as the trade.
-He was a member of various government delegations which visited other countries in order to study the trade.
+He was invited by the central and state governments to join various fish industry meetings based on his suggestions to develop fisheries as well as the trade.
+He was a member of various government delegations which visited other countries to study the trade.